shivkumar-github/codes/dsa love babbar/basics.md

 ### 6. If you need to traverse an array twice or more or need to rotate etc (anything other than normal traversal)
 ### consider using modulo operator with iterator so to convert iterator to range

+### 7. While solving any problem approach and working is more important than the implementation.
+Hence focus remembering approach and reason behind it, not the code.